 Check out the case study and learn how Aviasales, a tech company that develops travel software, managed to localize apps in the agile environment.

 Shared Project for Both Android and iOS Apps

 Usually, iOS and Android app versions have much of the same content.
 In Crowdin, you can easily detect duplicate strings and not translate the same content twice.

-You can localize both apps within the same project.
-Or even localize either the Android or iOS app first, and then download translations in the necessary format, either Android XML or Strings.
+You can translate your Android and iOS mobile apps within the same project and hide similar strings, so translators don’t have to translate the same strings twice.
+Or you can choose to localize either the Android or iOS app first, and then download translations in the corresponding format, such as Android XML or Strings.

 Hide Duplicates Not to Translate Content Twice

 When configuring the project settings, enable the Hide duplicates option, and similar strings will be shown only once for translators.
 The duplicated strings will get the translation of the master string automatically.
 In this case, a master string is the one that was added to the project first.

 To treat more strings as duplicates, you can unify placeholders within iOS and Android strings used in the same project.
 For example, Hello, %s!
 (Android) and Hello, %@! (iOS) will be matched as duplicates and will be shown to translators as Hello, [%s]!
 On export, you’ll get files with the placeholders in their original formatting.

 Learn how to unify placeholders in Android and iOS localization.

 You can also translate your Android app in Crowdin without uploading the resource files for the iOS and then launch a custom exporter via Crowdin API or CLI to get the source and translated files in the Strings formats.
 Or vice versa, translate the iOS app and export translation in the Android XML format.